United loses $1.36 billion as business travel remains weak

 United executives declined to comment until talking to analysts on Tuesday.
 CEO Scott Kirby said in a statement that executives “now see a clear path to profitability.
 We’re encouraged by the strong evidence of pent-up demand for air travel” and can match it to meet targets for a financial recovery.

+Kirby said this month that business travel is only 20% of normal.
+United’s revenue from first-quarter international flights was down just 18% of the total in 2019, and that figure is propped up by stronger traffic to Mexico and the Caribbean.

-It will be a smaller United Airlines.
+United Airlines will be smaller when it emerges from the pandemic.
 Like other U.S. carriers, United convinced thousands of employees to leave voluntarily — the terms of federal aid prohibited furloughs — and it aims to cut permanent costs by $2 billion a year.

 Chicago-based United’s first-quarter loss was narrower than a year ago, when it lost $1.70 billion.
 The airline earned a profit of $292 million in the same quarter of 2019.